How long should I infuse the water?

-Fruits will release their flavor and color faster if left to sit at room temperature because the fruit is, in essence, spoiling faster.
-If you are in a pinch, you can infuse your ingredients at room temperature for an hour, then immediately put the infusion in the refrigerator.
-You should not drink fruit infused water that has been sitting out at room temperature for more than 4-5 hours because it will become a breeding ground for mold and bacteria (even if you cannot see it).
+Fruits will release their flavor and color faster if left to sit at room temperature.
+If you are in a pinch, you can infuse your ingredients at room temperature for a few hours, then put the infusion in the refrigerator.
+You should not drink fruit infused water that has been sitting out at room temperature for more than 12 hours because it will become a breeding ground for mold and bacteria (even if you cannot see it).
 Refrigeration is key!

 Do I need to use distilled water?

 No, but you should use filtered water.
 I live in an old building with old pipes that make our tap water taste terrible.
 For both flavor and health reasons, I use a Zero Water Pitcher to filter water for all of my infused water recipes.
 Under-the-sink filtration systems are also great.